radioactiveAHM/DnsSafeguard/README.md

   - Warning: Custom path must end with `/dns-query`.
 - `Http Method`: Values are `GET` and `POST`.
 GET is more compatible, it consumes more memory.
 POST, on the other hand, eliminates the need to encode DNS queries in base64url, resulting in lower memory usage.
 However, it requires two write system calls.
 - `Response Timeout`: How long to wait for http response for DoQ, H3 and H1.
-- `Http Keep Alive`: Interval (in seconds) for sending periodic `GET /` HTTP requests to keep the connection alive.
-Useful for remote servers that ignore keep-alive signals from HTTP/2 or QUIC.
-Data usage is capped at 1MB per 24 hours.
-Set to `null` to disable.
+- `Connection Keep Alive`: Sends periodic keep-alive signals—such as `GET /` (H2/H3), empty DNS headers (DoT), or empty buffers (DoQ)—at a specified interval in seconds to maintain connections with remote servers that may ignore standard HTTP/2 or QUIC keep-alives; set to `null` to disable.
 - `Native Tls`: Enables Native TLS using SChannel on Windows, Security.framework on macOS, and OpenSSL elsewhere; fragmenting is not supported.
 Compatible with `h1`, `h2`, and `dot`.
 - `Fragmenting`: The fragmentation method to use during the TLS handshake.
 [Fragmenting page](/FRAG.md)
 - `Noise`: UDP noise setting.